optimove-tech/gdn/README.md

 ----------

-### <a id="create-user"></a>Create User Lists
+### <a id="create-user"></a>Create Customer/User Lists
-Optimove will automatically create a set of preconfigured User Lists in your connected AdWords or DBM account.
-If you require the creation of additional User Lists, contact the Optimove integration team.
-Note that User Lists become active approximately 24 hours after creation.
+Once Optimove receives your Customer/User list(s), will automatically create a set of preconfigured Customer Lists in your connected AdWords or DBM account.
+If you require the creation of additional Customer/User Lists, contact the Optimove Product Integration team.
+**Note:** Customer Lists become active approximately 24 hours after creation.

 ### <a id="first-campaign"></a>Schedule Your First Google Display Network Campaign
-Once the above steps have been completed, you are ready to run your first Google Display Network campaign: select the “Google Display Network” channel when scheduling a campaign and select the appropriate User List from the drop-down list that appears.
-In the next step, you will need to associate the User List you selected here with a relevant campaign.
+Once the above steps have been completed, you are ready to run your first Google Display Network campaign: select the “Google Display Network” channel when scheduling a campaign and select the appropriate Customer/User List from the drop-down list that appears.
+In the next step, you will need to associate the Customer/User List you selected here with a relevant campaign.
 ![Schedule Your First Google Display Network Campaign](https://docs.optimove.com/wp-content/uploads/2017/03/word-image-37.png)

-From this point on, Optimove will automatically populate the selected Google User List with the customer or visitor IDs included in the selected target group, updated daily.
+From this point on, Optimove will automatically populate the selected Google Customer/User List with the customer or visitor IDs included in the selected target group, updated daily.
 When the campaign’s measurement period concludes, Optimove will remove all IDs from the list.

-Note that Optimove will only populate the User List with IDs that were already matched, by the above script, with Google IDs.
-Thus, a target group may contain 1000 customers or visitors, but perhaps only 500 would be added to the User List for that target group’s campaign.
+Note that Optimove will only populate the Customer/User List with IDs that were already matched, by the above script, with Google IDs.
+Thus, a target group may contain 1000 customers or visitors, but perhaps only 500 would be added to the Customer/User List for that target group’s campaign.

-Note also that Google requires a minimum of 300 IDs in order for a User List to become active.
-You can associate one Google User List with more than one Optimove campaign in order to reach the 300-customer/visitor threshold, although, of course, all the associated Optimove campaigns will result in the single Google campaign run to that list.
+Note also that Google requires a minimum of 300 IDs in order for a Customer/User List to become active.
+You can associate one Google Customer/User List with more than one Optimove campaign in order to reach the 300-customer/visitor threshold, although, of course, all the associated Optimove campaigns will result in the single Google campaign run to that list.

 ### <a id="google-campaign"></a>Set up the Campaign in Google
-After the campaign is scheduled within Optimove, use the Google AdWords or DBM client to create the desired campaign for the User List populated by Optimove.
+After the campaign is scheduled within Optimove, use the Google AdWords or DBM client to create the desired campaign for the Customer/User List populated by Optimove.